US STOCKS-Wall Street ends higher as economic data fuels rate-pause bets

 Investors are now looking to the personal consumption expenditures price index, the Fed's preferred measure of inflation, and non-farm payroll numbers due on Thursday and Friday, respectively, for more clues on interest rates.

-Trading activity has been light this week ahead of the U.S. Labor Day holiday on Monday.
+Trading activity has been light this week ahead of Monday's U.S. Labor Day holiday.

 (Reporting by Shristi Achar A and Amruta Khandekar in Bengaluru and by Noel Randewich in Oakland, Calif; Editing by Savio D'Souza, Vinay Dwivedi and Richard Chang)